Josephson-based threshold detector for L\'evy distributed fluctuations: Introduction

-After early suggestions~\cite{Pek04,Ank05,Tob04}, several proposals for concrete experimental setup of Josephson-based noise detectors have been put forward~\cite{Pek05,Ank07,Suk07,Pel07,Hua07,Gra08,Urb09}.
-A scheme to detect the Poissonian character of the charge injection in an underdamped JJ, based on the analysis of the third-order moment of the electrical noise, was proposed in Ref.~\cite{Pek04} and a scheme to detect the fourth-order moment of the noise was discussed in Ref.~\cite{Ank05}.
+Nowadays, following the seminal suggestions of Refs.~\cite{Tob04,Pek04,Ank05}, several experimental setups of Josephson-based noise detectors have been realized~\cite{Pek05,Ank07,Suk07,Tim07,Pel07,Hua07,Gra08,LeM09,Urb09,Fil10,Add12,Oel13,Add13,Sol15,Sai16}.
+A scheme to detect the Poissonian character of the charge injection in an underdamped JJ, based on the analysis of the third-order moment of the electrical noise, was proposed in Ref.~\cite{Pek04} and a scheme to detect the fourth-order moment of the noise has been analyzed in Ref.~\cite{Ank05}.
 A threshold detector based on an array of overdamped JJs for the direct measurement of the full counting statistics, through rare over-the-barrier jumps induced by current fluctuations, was suggested in Ref.~\cite{Tob04}.
 Alternatively, in the Coulomb blockade regime, the sensitivity of the JJ conductance to the non-Gaussian character of the applied noise was demonstrated~\cite{Lin04,Hei04}.
 Most proposals make use of the information content of higher moments, beyond the variance, of the electric noise, mainly to discuss the Poissonian character of the current fluctuations.
-However, experimental measurements of third and fourth moments are actually demanding and error-prone with respect to measurements of dc-transport properties.
-Indeed, deviations from Gaussian behaviour are typically small and high frequency regimes are usually necessary to retrieving information about fluctuations.
+However, the deviations from the Gaussian behaviour are typically small and experimental measurements of third and fourth moments are actually demanding and error-prone with respect to measurements of dc-transport properties.
+Moreover, a L\'evy flights distribution exhibits power-law tails and, consequently, second and higher moments diverge.
+This feature eventually poses a relevant complication in relating L\'evy flight models to experimental data, since the latter, due to the infinite variance of the noise source, can suffer limitless-intensity fluctuations.
+A JJ-based threshold detector could circumvent this difficulty, since the switching occurs as the phase particle passes a potential barrier, regardless the intensity of fluctuations.
+The distribution of the current values in correspondence of which a switch occurs, i.e., the switching currents $i_{SW}$, catches the information content we are interested in.
+Therefore, the investigation of JJ switching currents could pave the way for the direct experimental investigation of an $\alpha$-stable L\'evy noise signal or the L\'evy component of an unknown noise signal.